marktmiller/atari-8-bit-projects/status-bar/Readme.md

 ASM #D:CTUSR.M65,,#D:CTUSR.OBJ

-to assemble it from/to disk
+to assemble it from/to disk.

 You'll need to use one of these two commands, since due to where I located the binary code (in Page 6), it will not assemble to memory.